-Festival has been included.
-This is the best time of the year and one of the most scenic places in Japan to see the pink moss phlox in full bloom.
-Please note, the flowers' bloom is weather dependant.
-In the Fuji Five Lakes area we use a selection of hotels, some of which are more traditional in style.
+In the Fuji Five Lakes area, we use a selection of hotels, some of which are in the more traditional ryokan style.
 The rooms in these hotels typically feature Japanese elements.
 You may sleep on a futon with the mattress lying directly on a tatami mat floor and experience the Japanese culture.